parshanpakiman/UB-F25-MGO-636/README.md

 ## 📘 Prerequisite or Co-requisite
 - Introduction to Computers and Statistics (MGQ 201)

 ## 📚 Textbook
-- The main textbook for this course: *Practical Operations Management by Natalie Simpson and Philip Hancock, 2nd.
-Edition.
-Hercher Publishing Inc., 2017.*
+   - The required textbook is: *Supply Chain Management: Strategy, Planning, and Operations* (7th Edition) by Sunil Chopra (ISBN: 978-0134731889)
+   - Chapters from this book are assigned as background reading.
+   - The textbook also contains technical details that may go beyond in-class discussion.
-- [Amazon](https://a.co/d/bS8TDj7) offers multiple editions and rental options, including a paperback version which can be cheaper.
+   - [Amazon](https://a.co/d/6pJPFnr) offers multiple editions and rental options, including a paperback version which can be cheaper.
 You are encouraged to choose the most affordable version that covers the required content.
 - Additional textbooks, articles, cases, or readings may be assigned depending on the topic.
 These will be announced as needed throughout the course.

 ## 💻 Course Technology